MsDora, former teacher and counselor, is fascinated by the prospect of joyful aging. She explores and shares habits of happy seniors.

 2. Reserved Parking

 The seniors who still drive will welcome reserved parking near the entrance to the building.
 They do not all rush for handicapped stickers, although on some Lord’s Day morning, they may have aching knees.
-And even without the aches, most of them no longer desire to stride the width of the parking lot for the purpose of displaying new fashion accessories.
+And even without the aches, most of them no longer desire to stride the width of the parking lot.
+They want to get seated as fast as possible.

 In one specific church (there may be others), the older members are issued fans as soon as they enter and are ushered near the front to facilitate their decreasing sight and hearing.
 Through a nearby side door, they have easy access to the restrooms without traveling the length of the church aisle.